 A: This grant will not be awarded to develop conventional, private studio work for a typical exhibition format.
-A full description of guidelines and funding priorities can be seen here: Application guide 2013-14
+A full description of guidelines and funding priorities can be seen here: Application Guide 2015

 Q: Can I apply for Rocket Grants funding to support a project that is already under way?

 A: Rocket Grants are intended to enable individuals and groups of artists to take new risks with their work, push the scope and scale of their activities, develop and pursue collaborative projects, and/or engage with the public and public realm in inventive and meaningful ways.
 If you are already engaged in a process that meets these criteria, you should consider applying for funding.
-You should still address the ways in which a Rocket Grant could help you to grow your existing practice or project in some way, since this grant is intended to launch experimental and expansive work.
+You should however be clear about the the ways in which a Rocket Grant could help you to grow your existing practice or project in some way, since this grant is intended to launch experimental and expansive work.

 Q: Would I be able to use my Rocket Grants award to conduct research in Nigeria for a project that will unfold later in Kansas City?